Skip to main content

 Admin setup

-An admin connects your GHES instance to Claude Code once.
+An Owner connects your GHES instance to Claude Code once.
 After that, developers in your organization can use GHES repositories without any additional configuration.
-You need admin access to your Claude organization and permission to create GitHub Apps on your GHES instance.
+You need the Owner or Primary Owner role in your Claude organization and permission to create GitHub Apps on your GHES instance.
 The guided setup generates a GitHub App manifest and redirects you to your GHES instance to create the app in one click.
 If your environment blocks the redirect flow, an alternative manual setup is available.

 1